HiddenClever/digitalocean-dns-sync/README.md

 have a droplet running a control panel that generates DNS records as part of domain management (e.g. cPanel, DirectAdmin etc).

-This python script will synchronise the DNS records from any droplet running BIND with DigitalOcean's DNS servers.
+This python script will synchronise the DNS records from any droplet running BIND/NAMED with DigitalOcean's DNS servers.
 It removes the need for 2 droplets to run your own 2-nameserver setup and also means you get to take advantage of DO's far better DNS infrastructure.